rohanperi/FlowNotes/README.md

 # FlowNotes

-FlowNotes is a new intuative take on storing your personal information and ideas.
+FlowNotes is a new intuitive take on storing your personal information and ideas.

 Created by: